How to Get an SSL Certificate [+10 Best Free SSLs]

 Why get an SSL certificate?

-Your website is more than just a digital billboard — it’s a data highway between your business and visitors.
-Anytime a visitor accesses your website, data, like their IP address, gets transferred from one server to another before it reaches its destination.
+A website is more than just a digital billboard.
+It’s a data highway between a business and its visitors.
+Anytime a visitor accesses a website, data, like their IP address, gets transferred from one server to another before it reaches its destination.
 Your visitors expect your company to keep that data secure.

-Without a secure connection, the data they share with you is at risk of falling into the wrong hands, compromising their privacy, which could have steep consequences for your business.
-I wouldn't risk that — and you shouldn't either.
-Not to mention, if your site experiences a data breach, your credibility will suffer.
+Without a secure connection, the data they share is at risk of falling into the wrong hands, compromising their privacy, which could have steep consequences for any business.
+I wouldn‘t risk that — and you shouldn’t either.
+Not to mention, if a site experiences a data breach, your credibility will suffer.
 That's where SSL comes into the picture.
+Let’s dive deeper into why an SSL certificate is important.

 More of a visual learner?
-I get it.
-Check out this quick video on what SSL is and why it's helpful.
+Check out this quick video on what SSL is and why it's a must-have:

 Ready to dive a little deeper?
 Let's do it.